Essays

 My topics have been far-ranging, from backyard ecology to critical appreciations of fellow writers… pieces on film directors, visual artists and composers.
 Then there’s a history of Queen Victoria Market, and quite a bit of travel writing.
 Oh, did I also mention certain scientific subjects, plus a social history of the Australian suburbs?

 At the moment, and for the next year or so, short stories will remain my top priority.
 That said, I already have at least the core of an essay collection: a rich honeycomb of contenders.
-My challenge and pleasure now will be to draw together my interests into a lively and informative collection... eventually.
+My challenge and pleasure now will be to draw together my interests into a lively and informative collection... eventually!

-Meanwhile, to gain a quick idea of my essay style, here is a free Tedx talk I gave at Melb.
+And here is a free Tedx talk I gave at Melb.
 Uni in 2013, titled Marvellous Melbourne.
 Although it is now a little out of date, and needs to be revised should I ever re-write it as an essay, it gives some idea of my approach: https://www.youtube.com/watch?v=A_CMYus5-RI

-Also, for the cost of a very insightful journal, interested people can read an essay of mine, titled Poetry as Cinema, published in Southerly (Edition 71.3, A Nest of Bunyips, 2011).
-See: https://southerlyjournal.wordpress.com/back-issues/ And, more specifically: https://search.informit.com.au/documentSummary;dn=265528082634360;res=IELLCC
+Also, for the cost of a digital copy of a very insightful journal, interested people can read my essay titled Poetry as Cinema, published in Southerly (Edition 71.3, A Nest of Bunyips, 2011).
+See: https://southerly.gumroad.com/l/Ceqt?layout=profile Over the years, I have also published various other articles, poems and reviews in Southerly, and in numerous other publications.

 Yes, watch this space for more details.

-Pics: Beeman, Swarm, Remnant Honeycomb on Tree, by JJ.
+Pic at top: Beeman, Swarm, Remnant Honeycomb on Tree, by JJ.